Alberto Aquilani was brought to Liverpool as a replacement for Xabi Alonso, the Italian had big shoes to fill, but it didn’t work out.

 “I was 23, I was very young, my mother would come up and cook amatriciana.
 [Federico] Macheda was also there, playing at United and we were there.
 We were Romans repatriated, we spoke in dialect, we were happy.”

-Maybe in another life Aquilani could have been a success at Liverpool, he had the ability to somewhat replace Alonso and could have done a job with Stevie, but it wasn’t to be.
+Maybe in another life Aquilani could have been a success at Liverpool, he was good enough to somewhat replace Alonso and could have done a job with Stevie, but it wasn’t to be.

 The Italian was loaned out twice, to Milan and Juventus, before Fiorentina put in an offer of £1.7million which was accepted by the Reds and his bad dream was over.